rhayana-b/portfolio/README.md

 # Portfolio
-Some projects I worked with on the last 2 years as FrontEnd Developer into Guidance, Zup and some freelancer jobs.
+Some projects I worked with on the last 2 years as FrontEnd Developer at Guidance, Zup and some freelancer jobs.

 ## ZUP Innovation (2021)